Kennethws/ucb-summer-cloud-computing/README.md

 # UCB Cloud Computing
-This is a CV-NLP project that creates a flask web app which is structured by AWS CodePipeline.
-Users can pass in text messages with its language type to detect key phrases and to do sentiment analysis.
-Besides, Users can upload an image which contains text and our app can detect the text and apply NLP as well.
+This is a CV-NLP project that creates a flask web app that is structured by AWS CodePipeline.
+Users can pass in text messages with their language type to detect key phrases and to do sentiment analysis.
+Besides, Users can upload an image that contains text and our app can detect the text and apply NLP as well.
 What's more, the app allows for handwritten recognition.
 The whole app has the property of continuous integration (CI) and continuous delivery (CD), which means it is auto-linted, auto-tested, and auto-deployed.
 It takes care of cyber-security, load-balancing, and monitoring as well.

 ## Procedures (Code Pipeline)
 1. Source: Github (Flask + AI API - AWS Comprehend)